stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   In the latter case the course was easier and more material.
 With suitable mechanical aid a mind would project itself forward in time, feeling its dim, extra-sensory way till it approached the desired period.
-Then, after preliminary trials, it would seize on the best discoverable representative of the highest of that period&rsquo;s life-forms; entering the organism&rsquo;s brain and setting up therein its own vibrations while the displaced mind would strike back to the period of the displacer, remaining in the latter&rsquo;s body till a reverse process was set up.
+Then, after preliminary trials, it would seize on the best discoverable representative of the highest of that period's life-forms; entering the organism's brain and setting up therein its own vibrations while the displaced mind would strike back to the period of the displacer, remaining in the latter's body till a reverse process was set up.
 The projected mind, in the body of the organism of the future, would then pose as a member of the race whose outward form it wore; learning as quickly as possible all that could be learned of the chosen age and its massed information and techniques.

-  Meanwhile the displaced mind, thrown back to the displacer&rsquo;s age and body, would be carefully guarded.
+  Meanwhile the displaced mind, thrown back to the displacer's age and body, would be carefully guarded.
 It would be kept from harming the body it occupied, and would be drained of all its knowledge by trained questioners.
 Often it could be questioned in its own language, when previous quests into the future had brought back records of that language.
 If the mind came from a body whose language the Great Race could not physically reproduce, clever machines would be made, on which the alien speech could be played as on a musical instrument.
-The Great Race&rsquo;s members were immense rugose cones ten feet high, and with head and other organs attached to foot-thick, distensible limbs spreading from the apexes.
+The Great Race's members were immense rugose cones ten feet high, and with head and other organs attached to foot-thick, distensible limbs spreading from the apexes.
 They spoke by the clicking or scraping of huge paws or claws attached to the end of two of their four limbs, and walked by the expansion and contraction of a viscous layer attached to their vast ten-foot bases.

-  When the captive mind&rsquo;s amazement and resentment had worn off, and when (assuming that it came from a body vastly different from the Great Race&rsquo;s) it had lost its horror at its unfamiliar temporary form, it was permitted to study its new environment and experience a wonder and wisdom approximating that of its displacer.
-With suitable precautions, and in exchange for suitable services, it was allowed to rove all over the habitable world in titan airships or on the huge boat-like atomic-engined vehicles which traversed the great roads, and to delve freely into the libraries containing the records of the planet&rsquo;s past and future.
-This reconciled many captive minds to their lot; since none were other than keen, and to such minds the unveiling of hidden mysteries of earth&mdash;closed chapters of inconceivable pasts and dizzying vortices of future time which include the years ahead of their own natural ages&mdash;forms always, despite the abysmal horrors often unveiled, the supreme experience of life.
+  When the captive mind's amazement and resentment had worn off, and when (assuming that it came from a body vastly different from the Great Race's) it had lost its horror at its unfamiliar temporary form, it was permitted to study its new environment and experience a wonder and wisdom approximating that of its displacer.
+With suitable precautions, and in exchange for suitable services, it was allowed to rove all over the habitable world in titan airships or on the huge boat-like atomic-engined vehicles which traversed the great roads, and to delve freely into the libraries containing the records of the planet's past and future.
+This reconciled many captive minds to their lot; since none were other than keen, and to such minds the unveiling of hidden mysteries of earth--closed chapters of inconceivable pasts and dizzying vortices of future time which include the years ahead of their own natural ages--forms always, despite the abysmal horrors often unveiled, the supreme experience of life.

-  Now and then certain captives were permitted to meet other captive minds seized from the future&mdash;to exchange thoughts with consciousnesses living a hundred or a thousand or a million years before or after their own ages.
+  Now and then certain captives were permitted to meet other captive minds seized from the future--to exchange thoughts with consciousnesses living a hundred or a thousand or a million years before or after their own ages.
 And all were urged to write copiously in their own languages of themselves and their respective periods; such documents to be filed in the great central archives.